AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Related Work

 \section{Related Work}

 \stitle{Tabular Question Answering. } Most of the SOTA solutions for TQA rely on LLMs~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20, DBLP:journals/corr/abs-2401-14196}, as TQA requires NL understanding and reasoning over tables.
-Specifically, direct Prompting approaches~\cite{chen2022large, wei2022chain}, which prompt an LLM to directly generate answers through next token prediction, may struggle when processing large tables due to the input token limitation and long-context understanding challenges~\cite{DBLP:journals/corr/abs-2404-02060}.
-Code Generation approaches~\cite{rajkumar2022evaluating} leverage LLMs to generate programming code (\eg Python) that extracts answers from tables, providing better explainability and adaptability.

-Previous TQA methods, like Dater~\cite{ye2023large}, Binder~\cite{cheng2023binding}, CoTable~\cite{wang2024chain} and ReAcTable~\cite{zhang2024reactable}, also consider data prep in their question answering process.
+There are two types of methods for TQA named \emph{Direct Prompting}~\cite{chen2022large, wei2022chain} and \emph{Code Generation}~\cite{rajkumar2022evaluating}.
+Previous TQA methods, like Dater~\cite{ye2023large}, Binder~\cite{cheng2023binding}, CoTable~\cite{wang2024chain} and ReAcTable~\cite{zhang2024reactable} also consider data prep in their question answering process.
 Specifically, Dater~\cite{ye2023large} prompts LLMs to select relevant columns related to answering the question, targeted at solving filtering tasks.
-Binder~\cite{cheng2023binding} proposes to integrate SQL with an LLM-based API to incorporate external knowledge, which may partly address augmentation tasks.
-Similarly, CoTable~\cite{wang2024chain} addresses the filtering tasks and augmentation tasks by designing operators which are implemented by LLM completion.
-ReAcTable~\cite{zhang2024reactable} uses few-shot demonstrations to instruct LLMs to generate python code or SQL to address the augmentation and filtering tasks.
+Binder~\cite{cheng2023binding} proposes to integrate SQL with an LLM-based API to incorporate external knowledge, which may partly address derivation tasks.
+Similarly, CoTable~\cite{wang2024chain} addresses the filtering tasks and derivation tasks by designing operators which are implemented by LLM completion.
+ReAcTable~\cite{zhang2024reactable} uses few-shot demonstrations to instruct LLMs to generate python code or SQL to address the derivation and filtering tasks.

-However, previous TQA methods have the following limitations when handling data prep.
-First, all these methods do not address the cell-level \emph{normalization} tasks, which account for the most significant error types, as indicated in Figure~\ref{fig:error_instance_record}.
-Second, all these methods utilize a single LLM agent for both data prep and answer reasoning.
-Given that data prep is a complex challenge, these one-size-fits-all solutions still fail to achieve satisfactory performance as demonstrated in our experiments.
+However, previous TQA methods do not address the column normalization tasks, which account for the most significant error types, as indicated in Figure~\ref{fig:error_instance_record}.
+Second, the methods utilize a single LLM agent for both data prep and answer reasoning.
+Given that data prep is a complex challenge, these one-size-fits-all solutions may not achieve satisfactory performance.